 The Bukit (which means 'hill' in Indonesian) is a 140-square-kilometre rugged limestone peninsula that dangles like a pendant upon a chain at the southern tip of Bali.
-Until recently, this windswept outcrop - revered by the Balinese who have built a series of temples around its perimeter, including the spectacular Pura Luhur Uluwatu - was home solely to seaweed farmers, fisherman and die-hard surfers.
-In recent years, however, it has reinvented itself to become the most upmarket destination on the island.
+This windswept outcrop is revered by the Balinese who have built a series of temples around its perimeter, including the spectacular Pura Luhur Uluwatu.
+Until recently, it was home to seaweed farmers, fishermen and professional surfers.
+Recent years have seen it outgrow this perception and it has reinvented itself into one of the most upmarket destinations on the island.

-Despite recent development, The Bukit remains sparsely populated and has retained a desolate beauty.
+Despite recent development, The Bukit remains sparsely populated and has retained its desolate beauty.
 Its turquoise waters are the playground of migrating whales, and when the waves are calm and the tide is full, turtles and dugongs can be seen swimming close to the shore.
-The rocky landscape is dotted with wild flowers, manioc, prickly pear cactus, scarlet flowering flamboyants and fascinating kapok trees.
-The Bukit is also home to some of the most idyllic beaches in Bali; hidden sandy coves – a dream for both surfers and non-surfers alike (although not always safe for swimming).
-Even in the rainy season The Bukit is a reliable sun-trap.
+A holiday in The Bukit area will allow you to explore the rocky landscape dotted with wild flowers, manioc, prickly pear cactus, scarlet flowering flamboyants and fascinating kapok trees.
+Things to do in The Bukit include languishing at some of the most idyllic beaches, hidden sandy coves which are a dream for both surfers and non-surfers alike (although not always safe for swimming).
+Even in the rainy season, The Bukit is a reliable sun-trap.